 There are certain situations that generally mean it is time to review your beneficiary designations.
 Changes resulting from marriages and divorces often require a change in beneficiaries.
 For instance, if your parents were named as beneficiaries when you were single, but you are now married, or you get divorced and remarried, those beneficiary designations need to be changed.

 You may plan to divide your assets among your children evenly, but one child has since developed special needs.
 You may need to decide whether that child needs a larger share of assets, and whether an inheritance will make that child ineligible for any benefit programs.
 The death of a beneficiary always required revisions to your beneficiary designations.
 If your spouse has died, but you did not name a secondary or contingent beneficiary, you will need to revise your estate plan.
 The same goes for any other beneficiary that passes away.
 If you do not change your beneficiary, the probate court will determine who receives that property.

-If you have questions regarding beneficiaries, or any other estate planning needs, please contact Sexton, Bailey Attorneys, PA online or by calling us at (479) 443-0062.
+If you have questions regarding beneficiaries, or any other estate planning needs, please contact Wilcox Attorneys, PA online or by calling us at (479) 443-0062.

 - Estate Planning is Essential Whether You Are Married or Not - April 25, 2018

 - Income Tax Basis in Estate Planning – Part 2 - April 23, 2018